Fossilized Coral | Petoskey Stone

 Fossilized coral was a mid-sized coral renowned for its honeycombed appearance.
 Individual coral creatures known as polyps secreted a limey substance which created a corallite skeleton.
 When the skeletons combined they formed large coral reefs that were composed of millions of individual creatures.
 Over time parts of the reefs fossilized.

-Buy Fossilized Coral
+Our Collection of Fossilized Coral